pradeep271/Support-Vector-Machine/README.md

 - requirments.txt (libraries need to be installed which is used in code)
 - Images folder (the plots obtained in code)
 - README.md (the guide overview of the repo )
 - LICENCE (the permission for accesing and using the content)
+- svm.pdf (the tutorial content and explanation)